abhinavpathak343/college-club-website/README.md

 # BIAS Club Website

-This is the official website for the BIAS Club, built using HTML, CSS, and JavaScript.
+This is the  website for the BIAS Club, built using HTML, CSS, and JavaScript.
 The website features various sections including a home page, about us, events, and a fully functional contact form.

 ## 🏆 Achievements